jwiaduck/pyastest/README.md

 pyastest
 ===========================
-a command line tool to compare Python ASTs
+a command line tool to generate, modify, and compare Python ASTs

 # Quick start
 Note: Developed with Python 3.9.10!